fogha/raiken-docs/README.md

 ## 📄 License

-This documentation is part of the Arten project and follows the same MIT license.
+This documentation is part of the Raiken project and follows the same MIT license.